 The Khalsa Diwan Society invites Charles Andrew, a friend of Mahatma Gandhi, and Sir Rabindranath Tagore, Nobel laureate, to see firsthand the unfair treatment of the Sikhs.
-Tagore was introduced to the community members at the Victoria theatre, hundreds of people attended.
-He also visited the West 2nd Avenue Gurdwara.
+Tagore was introduced to the community members at the Victoria theatre, where hundreds of people attend.
+He also visits the West 2nd Avenue Gurdwara.

 Image courtesy of http://komagatamarujourney.ca/

-The CCF, was founded in 1932 in support of the South Asian right to vote and would figure prominently in applying the necessary political pressure to improve the lives of South Asians in Canada.
+The CCF, was founded in 1932, it was formed by farm and labour organizations in the western provinces of Canada .
+CCF supported the South Asian right to vote and would figure prominently in applying the necessary political pressure to improve the lives of South Asians in Canada.

 Mayo Lumber Company's mill burns down.

 This was a tragic economic loss to the South Asian community.
 Only two mills remained open; Hillcrest Lumber Company and the Yuba Lumber Mill.
-Quite a few men went back to India, to wait out the depression on family farms. (-Buchignani pg.
+Quite a few men went back to India, to wait out the depression on their family farms.
+(Buchignani, pg.
 89)

-September 7, the opening of the Hillcrest Sikh temple (4 miles from Duncan).
+On September 7, the Hillcrest Sikh temple opens (4 miles from Duncan).
 A parade is held to celebrate the opening.